-There are many developed, first-world countries that are offering second passports through investment programs.
+There are many developed, first-world countries that are offering citizenship through investment programs.

 These countries understand the critical times that may arise in which citizens of other countries could seek refuge in a country other than their own, as well as the business benefits that may drive people to seek a second passport.